 The posterior hip musculature

-- Piriformis muscle: runs from the ventral side of the sacral bone (facies pelvica) to the greater trochanter.
+- Piriformis muscle - It runs from the ventral side of the sacral bone (facies pelvica) to the greater trochanter.

-- Quadratus femoris muscle: runs from the ischial tuberosity to the intertrochanteric crest.
+- Quadratus femoris muscle - It runs from the ischial tuberosity to the intertrochanteric crest.

 The main tasks of the posterior hip muscles are the stabilization of the pelvis and the outward rotation of the hip joint.
 In addition particular muscles may support further hip movements: abduction (piriformis muscle), adduction (quadratus femoris muscle, external obturator muscle, gemelli muscles) and retroversion (piriformis muscle, internal obturator muscle, gemelli muscles).